zerosugar6464/Merve/config/README.md

 ## Spotify Vars

-- You can play tracks or playlists from spotify from ArchMusic bot
+- You can play tracks or playlists from spotify from LostMuzik bot
 - You'll need these two vars to make spotify play working.
 This is not essential , you can leave them blank if you want.